irmikrys/dream-tour-agency/README.md

 ## Node.js Express server

-Run `npm run:server` for a node server that starts on `http://localhost:5000/`.
+Run `npm run:server` inside `server` directory for a node server that starts on `http://localhost:5000/`.
 The server will automatically reload if you change any of the source files.

 To serve angular app with node, please run `ng build --prod` in main project directory first and then navigate to `http://localhost:5000/`.